forest6511/secretctl/website/docs/getting-started/for-developers.md

 - Modify or delete secrets
 - Export your vault

-This is the **Option D+** security model - AI agents can use your secrets without ever seeing them.
+This is the **AI-Safe Access** security model - AI agents can use your secrets without ever seeing them.

 ## Step 6: Run Commands with Secrets